Who Is Beyoncé Knowles?

 One year after she canceled a planned appearance at Coachella because of her pregnancy, Beyoncé took the stage for an eagerly anticipated performance at the 2018 music festival.
 The first black woman to headline the event, Beyoncé wowed attendees and critics alike with her top-shelf singing and choreography, delivering favorites like "Crazy In Love" and a rendition of the civil rights anthem "Lift Every Voice and Sing."
 She was also joined during the two-hour set by hubby Jay-Z, sister Solange and her old Destiny's Child cohorts, Rowland and Williams.

-Married to Jay-Z since 2008, Beyoncé has been the subject of many pregnancy rumors over the years.
-In 2011, the notoriously private couple went public with the news of their impending new arrival, as Beyoncé showed off her growing baby bump at the MTV Video Music Awards that August.
+Following years of pregnancy rumors, Beyoncé and Jay-Z went public with the news of their impending new arrival in 2011, the mom-to-be showing off her growing baby bump at the MTV Video Music Awards that August.